Person fährt bergab mit Gravelbike im Sonnenuntergang

 Preußisch Oldendorf

-Although only just 300 metres above sea level, the Wiehengebirge really lives up to its name.
-This means that the 60-kilometre-long route is not short of tough climbs.
-And the descents, such as below the Wiehen Tower, are not without their challenges either.
-However, the tour also offers numerous scenic and cultural-historical features.
-Among other things, black rock called "imppsonite" was mined in Preußisch-Oldendorf until 1921.
-The quarry site on the Linkenberg is densely overgrown but still impressive.
-And of course the Mühlenkreis Minden-Lübbecke bears its name for a reason.
-As the "Galerieholländer", among other things, proves.
+Although situated at just under 300 metres above sea level, the Wiehengebirge truly lives up to its name.
+This means that the route, which is around 60 kilometres long, is no stranger to some rather gruelling climbs.
+And the descents, such as the one below the Wiehenturm, are also quite challenging at times.
+However, the tour also offers numerous scenic and cultural-historical highlights.
+Among other things, a black rock known as ‘Impsonite’ was quarried in Preußisch-Oldendorf until as recently as 1921.
+The quarry site on the Linkenberg is now overgrown but remains an imposing sight.
+And, of course, the Mühlenkreis Minden-Lübbecke doesn’t bear its name for no reason.
+As the ‘Galerieholländer’, amongst others, demonstrates.

 Learn more